Here’s an overview of the graphite market in H1 2019 and what market participants are expecting for the rest of the year.

 According to analysts at Roskill, market watchers should keep an eye on further closures in countries outside of China, like India — a major manufacturer of graphite electrodes.

-In February, pollution concerns led a court to rule the closure of Graphite India’s graphite electrode plant in Bangalore, India.
+In February, pollution concerns led a court to rule on the closure of Graphite India’s graphite electrode plant in Bangalore, India.

 Roskill analysts also said environmental protection in China is expected to be strengthened.